When you sign-up through links on our site, we may earn an affiliate commission. Learn more >

-A large majority of NASCAR wagers come in the form of proposition bets, or prop bets for short.
-The simplest explanation for this is that a long race with hundreds of laps needs to offer more action that simply betting on a winner at the end.
+A large majority of NASCAR wagers come in the form of proposition bets or prop bets for short.
+The simplest explanation for this is that a long race with hundreds of laps needs to offer more action than simply betting on a winner at the end.

 Prop bets pose specific questions about something happening in the race and they’re only limited by the sportsbook’s imagination.

 There are lots of examples of NASCAR props including how one specific driver will fare against another or how a driver will do against the field.
 Other props will be posed about the race as a whole.

 Typically these bets put two drivers against each other and you have to pick which will finish higher.
 It doesn’t matter where they finish overall, just how they do against each other.

 Both of the listed drivers can crash out or not finish for other reasons.
 So long as you correctly pick who finishes higher, you win.